MYR Current News

 NEW LAW!
 Aug.
 2018 Handicap Parking

-MYRTLE BEACH, SC (WMBF) – The Myrtle Beach International Airport’s rule for handicapped parking has changed.
-Previously, anyone with a handicap placard could park for free for an unlimited amount of time.
+MYRTLE BEACH, SC (WMBF) – Th Myrtle Beach International Airport' rule for handicapped parking has changed.
+Previously, anyone with a handicap place-card could park free for an unlimited amount of time.
 The new rule says people with those placards can only park for free for 24 hours.
 For the rest of the time, standard rates apply.
 See more HERE

 Cell Phone/Inspection Lot